cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 may glitch and stay off after resuming CloudpilotEmu from the background due to browser bugs.
 You can reenable audio by turning it off and on again.

+# Memory cards

+Virtual storage cards can be attached to devices that have a SD card or a memory stick slot by choosing the corresponding option from the menu.
+Ejecting works the same way.

+**Important**: Ejecting a card while PalmOS is accessing it may result in file system corruption.
+The best place to eject a card is the launcher.

 # Session settings

 The "Settings" option from the menu gives you access to the session settings.
 The settings are